uzimpp/Tcas_Line_Chatbot/README.md

 # To be honest
-- I used ChatGPT to fix most of the problems which I have found since I started this porject from literally 0 to be able to finish this chatbot.
+- I used many tools to fix most of the problems which I have found since I started this project from literally 0 to be able to finish this chatbot.
 - I have learned so many many things such as planning a bot.
 For example , planning which functions should be in the chatbot or which isn't.
 This is able to guide me how to code quite a lot.